thecodeteam/ecs-cf-service-broker/README.md

 Prefix will be added to field name if it is not already there.

 #### Metadata Search Datatypes
-When writing metadata to objects, client should provide data in format appropriate for each fields's datatype.
+When writing metadata to objects, client should provide data in format appropriate for each fields' datatype.
 ECS supports 4 types of datatype: _String_, _Integer_, _DateTime_ and _Decimal_.

 | Datatype | Description |